Registered Psychologists

 Alanna’s primary professional objective is to help support clients in the direction that best suits their needs, goals, and life.

-Alanna Blanchard is a Clinical Social Worker (Candidate) with her master’s in social work from Waterloo University.
+Alanna Blanchard is a Clinical Social Worker with her master’s in social work from Waterloo University.
 Her educational background includes a Bachelor of Arts in Psychology from Dalhousie University, a Bachelor of Social Work from Dalhousie University, and a diploma in Addictions Counselling.

-Cheryl Thompson, BSN,MSW
+Cheryl Thompson, BSN, MSW

 Cheryl is a Registered Social Worker.
 Prior to her MSW degree from Wilfrid Laurier University in 2010, she received her BSN from University of Victoria in 1998.
 She has worked as a Community Mental Health Nurse ,Social Worker and Manager in the field of Mental Health, both in B.C and in N.S.
 She has worked with all ages over the years, and in her private practice since 2015, she has worked with older youth, adults, couples, seniors, and families.